JuliaDataScience/JuliaDataScience/contents/dataframes_load_save.md

 """)
 ```

-To write files, we define a little helper function:
+To write files, we define a little helper function for data and column names:

 ```jl
 @sc write_xlsx("", DataFrame())